MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ## Self-updating apps

-Enterprise App Management (EAM) offers support for self updating app capabilities.
+EAM offers support for self updating app capabilities.
 You can select a minimum target version.
 Intune will ensure the app is at least at the target minimum version, but will consider the app installed if the version of the app is above the minimum version.
-Your EAM app auto-updates based on the app vendors process, keeping your app up-to-date as quickly as possible.
+Your EAM app auto-updates based on the app vendor's process, keeping your app up-to-date as quickly as possible.
 Also, you'll be able to see the installed version on the device.

 ## Frequently asked questions (FAQ)